Aviano Kicks-off Women's History Month

 Brig.
-Gen Jason Bailey, 31st Fighter Wing Commander, takes a selfie with the Women’s History committee in front of the spirit rock at Aviano Air Base, Italy, March 1, 2021.
-Bailey signed the women’s history month proclamation to kick-off this years National Women’s History Month.
+Gen. Jason Bailey, 31st Fighter Wing Commander, takes a group photo with the Women’s History committee before signing the Women's History Proclamation by the spirit rock at Aviano Air Base, Italy, March 1, 2021.
+The National Women’s History month will be observed during the month of March.
 (U.S. Photo by Tech.
 Sgt.
 Stephanie Longoria)

 |Date Taken: